Mr Winstanley is our Leader for

 Computing and Online Safety

-We employ an onsite specialised technician who ensures that all our equipment is functioning effectively and supports teachers with their lessons.
-Safeguarding our children using new technologies is our priority and the children are regularly educated about the risks involved and are taught strategies about what to do should a situation occur where they feel unsafe.
+We employ an onsite ICT technician who ensures that all our equipment is functioning effectively.
+He is also available to support teachers with their lessons.
+Safeguarding our children when using new technologies is our priority and the children are regularly educated about the risks involved with using the internet and social media.
+They are taught strategies about what to do should a situation occur where they feel unsafe.
+Children are trained on how to report concerns whilst using school equipment, should inappropriate content slip through our extensive filtering system.
 An instantly deployable screen shade is also installed on all windows computers.
 All iPads can be monitored by the class teacher using Apple Classroom.

-Our website is updated weekly and provides both parents and children with information related to school and the curriculum.
+Our website is updated regularly and provides both parents and children with information related to school and the curriculum.